danielsaidi/Vandelay/README.md

 run `carthage update --platform iOS`.
 This will setup all dependencies and prepare the app.
 You can then open the project and run the app.

-For QR codes, you can use the built-in `QrCodeGenerator` to generate a scannable QR code for any url you have exported data to.
-You will then be able to scan that code to import data into the app.

 ## Versioning

-Versions < 1.0.0 will have breaking changes between minor versions, so Vandelay 0.3.0 will probably not be compatible with Vandelay 0.2.0 etc.
+Versions < 1.0.0 will have breaking changes between minor versions, so Vandelay 0.8.0 will probably not be compatible with 0.7.0 etc.

 ## Author